bioinfodlsu/samar/README.md

 # 2.1 Input
 The pipeline requires, at the very least: (1) paired-end RNA-seq reads in fastq format and (2) a reference protein database in fasta format.
+These are specified via a config file, a template for which is provided in the config folder.

 # 2.2 Example
 As an example, suppose we wish to compute counts for the sets of paired-end reads in the *test_data* folder, using the reference proteome in the same folder.
-The folder also contains a config file *config_test.yaml* file specifying the paths to the input data, and where the output should be stored.
+The folder also contains a config file *config_test.yaml* file specifying the following: paths to the input data, the experiment design for differential expression analysis, and the output folder.
-To run the pipeline, from the pipeline root directory and with the snakemake conda environment activated:
+To run the pipeline, from the pipeline root directory and with the snakemake conda environment activated, run:
 ```
 $ snakemake --configfile testdata/config_test.yaml --use-conda --cores all
 ```
-This might take some time since Snakemake needs to install all dependencies prior to running the actual computations.
+This might take some time since for the first run, Snakemake needs to install all dependencies prior to running the actual computations.
 # 2.3 Ouput
-The count data required for differential gene expression analysis can be found inside the *counts* folder in the output folder.
-If the output folder is not specified in the config file, the default output location is the root of the project directory.
+The results of the differential expression analysis can be found inside the *DEanalysis* folder.

+Other intermediate output data can also be found in the output folder.
+For example, the count data can be found inside the *counts* folder, in case you wish to perform your own differential gene expression analysis.
 The count file contains five columns, of which the last column (NumReads) should be used for differential expression analysis.